-- Contracts are ‘packaged’ in such a way to ensure for example that smaller businesses are not excluded from bidding;
+- Contracts are ‘packaged’ in such a way as to ensure for example that smaller businesses are not excluded from bidding

-All SWYPFT contracting opportunities with a value exceeding £15,000 will be profiled on the Trusts inTend portal and contracts less then £15,000 will also be competitively tested using the inTend system.
-InTend is a web based system used to run and advertise quotation and tender opportunities and is used by many public sector organisations within the Healthcare, Local Government and Education sectors.
+All Trust contracting opportunities with a value exceeding £25,000 will be profiled on the Trusts inTend portal and contracts less than £25,000 will also be competitively tested using the inTend system.
+InTend is a web-based system used to run and advertise quotation and tender opportunities and is used by many public sector organisations within the healthcare, local government and education sectors.

 If your organisation is interested in doing business with South West Yorkshire Partnership NHS Foundation Trust then registering at https://in-tendhost.co.uk/southwestyorkshire/aspx/Home is the first important step.
 Registration is free of charge and you should look to specify the category of goods, works or services you are able to offer by identifying the category within section listed in inTend to ensure you receive alerts when Trust opportunities are advertised.

 If you have any questions relating to tendering with the Trust, please contact the procurement department directly.
 Contact details are detailed below.